 Everyone uses social media.
 The use of social media has hyped during the lockdown days.
 Equally, cyber-attacks against social media platforms have increased.
-Hackers are finding new ways to launch attacks.
+Social media hackers are finding new ways to launch attacks.
 They use modern technology and strategies to trap the users.
 Hackers target social media because of its huge user bases.
 New findings are coming out that social media attacks can get hold of a user’s contacts, locations and even business activities.
 This means that no one is safe in social media.
 Information’s don’t have much security in these platforms.

 As per the reports, around 22% of social media users have encountered security issues.
 A few months back, the malicious pony botnet has affected Facebook, Yahoo and Google.
 The botnet leaked around 2 million login credentials of the users.
 The survey took by Facebook reveals that in the 50 million active users of Facebook, half of them are fake accounts and are used to perform malicious activities.